NeVeSpl/RevitDBExplorer/readme.md

 ### snoop Revit events

 A new take on [EventsMonitor from  RevitSdkSamples ](https://github.com/jeremytammik/RevitSdkSamples/tree/master/SDK/Samples/Events/EventsMonitor/CS).
 RDBE stores the last 30 events that occurred during Revit session and allows to snoop them.
-Idling event and ProgressChanged event are not stored because they are too noisy - they happen too often.
+UIControlledApplication.Idling event and ControlledApplication.ProgressChanged event are not stored because they are too noisy - they happen too often.
 In order to use this feature, you need to enable event monitor, which by default is disabled.

 ![themes](documentation/examples/snooping-events.gif)

-### snoop external applications
+### <a name="snoop-external-applications"></a>snoop external applications (aka add-ons) loaded into Revit

+RDBE allows to look deeper into UIApplication.LoadedApplications

 ![themes](documentation/examples/snooping-loaded-external-applications.gif)

 ### snoop updaters

 ![themes](documentation/examples/snooping-updaters.gif)